pslucas0212/Kode-Kloud-Linux-Package-Management/README.md

 rhel-8-for-x86_64-appstream-rpms Red Hat Enterprise Linux 8 for x86_64 - AppStream (RPMs)
 rhel-8-for-x8
 ```

-To find where a particular app is located
+To find where a particular app is located and the package
 ```
 $ yum provides scp
 ```